 - The actual southernmost point in the United States is in Kua region of Kalae, Hawaii.

 - There is no land separating Kalae, Hawaii from Antartica.

-- The 12 ft. tall and 7 ft. wide buoy is 18 feet above sea level.
+- The 12 ft. tall and 7 ft. wide buoy is only 18 feet above sea level.

 - The original sign at the site from 1970 said that is was the Southernmost point of Southernmost City of Key West.